shariq1989/cookbook/content/recipe/georgian_soup.md

 ### ABOUT THE MEAL

 Who else loves a good chicken soup?
-Whether the onset of fall or a seasonal cold coming on, having a go-to chicken soup is pretty necessary at this point.
+Whether the onset of fall or a seasonal cold, having a go-to chicken soup is pretty necessary at this point.
 If I had to choose only one, this soup would be mine.
-Like other Georgian dishes, the addition of lemon and fresh dill lends to the tartness of the chikhirtma, which is balanced by the creaminess of the egg yolks.
+Like other Georgian dishes, the addition of lemon and fresh dill create the tartness of the chikhirtma, which is balanced by the creaminess of the egg yolks.

 #### What main ingredients do I need for this meal?

-* Chicken: For this recipe, I prefer using a whole chicken because it makes for a great tasting broth.
-You could also use any combination of legs, thighs, and breasts to make your soup.
-Just be sure to add store-bought chicken stock to flavor the soup if you choose to go that route since you would be skipping the broth making process.
+* Chicken: For this recipe, I prefer using a whole chicken because it makes for a great-tasting broth.
+You can also use any combination of legs, thighs, and breasts to make your soup.
+If you choose to go this route, you can use store-bought chicken stock to flavor the soup.
+Since you're skipping the broth-making process, I would still take a moment to allow the chicken broth to cook with the cilantro and dill stems, garlic, onions, and whole spices so you don't lose any of the flavors.

 * Vegetables: I stuck with the more traditional use of carrots, onion, garlic, to build a tasty roux for the chikhirtma.

-* Egg Yolks: Using egg yolks thickens and flavors the soup, while balancing the tartness of the other flavors like lemon and dill.
+* Egg Yolks: Using egg yolks thickens and flavors the soup while balancing the tartness of the other flavors like lemon and dill.

 * Lemon Juice: Lemon juice provides the right amount of acid, and lends the traditional tangy, Georgian flavor to the soup.